NEOCompToronto/NEOCompetition/PROV de.md

 ## 1. Problem

-One essential feature of distributed ledger technology is to vest digital asset transactions an undisputed manner with decentralized censensus rather than centralized validators.
-In this model, digital assets are highly abstracted symbols.
+One of the most important features of distributed ledger technology is to ensure incontestable transactions utilizing decentralized censensus algorithms.
+Cryptocurrency, acting as abstracted symbol of "value", has already widely flourished in the financial applications such as Bitcoin, ICOs and cryptocurrency exchanges in recent years.

+However, to further explore distribute ledger technology's potential, returning to the essential meaning of economy, **the flow of currency should accompany with the flow of resources and services, both with the decentralized validatable manner**.
+Many projects

 In real world, nodes have different capacities and demonds,  To enable the transactions more